What is the Paycheck Protection Program?

 The Paycheck Protection Program (PPP) is a U.S. Small Business Administration (SBA) federal loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 SBA will forgive loans if all employees are kept on the payroll (or rehired) and the money is used for payroll, rent, mortgage interest, or utilities.

 SBA is not currently approving PPP loans.

 The authority of SBA to approve PPP loan guarantees expired at midnight, EDT, on Saturday, August 8.
 This was the deadline for SBA approval.
 We are continuing to accept online applications in the event Congress extends PPP, but we are not processing new applications or responding to inquires about new application.
 If Congress acts, we will resume processing new applications in the order received.

-We will continue to process applications recevied before the August 8 deadline and handle inquiries about forgiveness of loans already made.
+We will continue to handle inquiries about forgiveness of loans already made.